ALS Society of Canada

 Finances

-In 2023, ALS Society of Canada received $8.6m in donations and lottery revenue.
-Administrative costs are 6% of total revenue (excluding investment income) and fundraising costs are 31% of donations.
-Overhead spending is 37%, which is outside Ci’s reasonable range.
-For every dollar donated, 63 cents are available for the cause.
+In 2023, ALS Society of Canada received $8.2m in donations.
+It also received $353k in funds from provincial societies.
+Ci included these funds in other revenue.
+Administrative costs are 6% of total revenue (excluding investment income) and fundraising costs are 32% of donations.
+Overhead spending is 38%, which is outside Ci’s reasonable range.
+For every dollar donated, 62 cents are available for the cause.
 In 2023, ALS Canada spent $6.2m (67% of total revenue) on its programs and grants.

 In 2023, ALS Canada had a deficit of $31k and spent $22k on capital expenditures.

-At the end of 2023, ALS Canada has $12.0m in reserve funds. $1.3m of its reserve funds are donor endowed.
+At the end of 2023, ALS Canada has $12.0m in reserve funds. $2.5m of reserve funds are committed to research grants, $1.2m of which is committed to research grants for F2024. $1.3m of its reserve funds are donor endowed.
 Excluding donor-endowed funds, ALS Canada has reserve funds to cover 175% or one year and nine months of its annual program costs.

 This charity report is an update that has been sent to ALS Society of Canada for review.
 Changes and edits may be forthcoming.